What is it?

 Arts Award is managed by Trinity College London in association with Arts Council England, working with 10 regional bridge organisations.
 It is delivered by trained advisors all over the country.
 For more information, please visit: www.artsaward.org.uk

 How is Arts Award delivered at Rural Arts?

 Rural Arts is an Arts Award Centre that supports young people to complete their Discover, Explore, Bronze and Silver Arts Award qualifications.
 Rural Arts’ learning programme supports individual creative development and places young people at the heart of the Arts Award process.

 Our Silver and Gold Arts Award levels are delivered at Rural Arts through monthly 1-2-1 mentoring sessions with the designated Arts Award Advisor.
 Both levels focus on personal artistic exploration where young people define their own arts challenges and explore art forms to build up a portfolio of work.
-Young people are encouraged to get involved with Rural Art’s network of artists and events through work shadowing professional art practitioners, as a team hosting their own events at The Courthouse while competing public reviews of exhibitions and performances.
+Young people are encouraged to get involved with Rural Art’s network of artists and events.
+They can do this by work shadowing professional art practitioners, hosting their own events as a team at The Courthouse and completing public reviews of exhibitions and performances.

-The Explore Arts Award can also be delivered on an outreach basis at your venue, organisation or School by experienced Rural Arts staff.
-Costing’s may vary so please contact us to find out more about how it can be included in a project with you.
+The Explore Arts Award can also be delivered on an outreach basis at your venue, organisation or school by experienced Rural Arts staff.
+Costs may vary so please contact us to find out more about how it can be included in your project.